Prom Night (1980 film): Home media

+Prom Night has been released in numerous formats on home video by various distributors.
+It was originally released in North America in 1981 by MCA Universal on LaserDisc, VHS, and Betamax.
+This initial home video release grossed approximately $6 million in rentals.
+In the United Kingdom, a LaserDisc was issued by Embassy Home Entertainment in 1983.

-Prom Night has had an inconsistent release history on home video.
-It was originally released on in 1981 on LaserDisc, VHS and Betamax by MCA Universal in North America, at the beginnings of home video popularity, licensed directly from then-production company SimCom, which had licensed theatrical distribution to Avco-Embassy.
-In 1988, it was re-released on VHS by Virgin Vision in tandem with the in-name-only sequel Hello Mary Lou; Prom Night II, which Virgin handled through a separate deal with that film's then-distributor The Samuel Goldwyn Company.
-In 1997, the film was re-released again, by Anchor Bay Entertainment, in both standard and collector's editions.
-It was released on DVD by Anchor Bay on February 18, 1998, with a re-mastered widescreen transfer, and was one of the company's first DVD releases.
-By 2000, Anchor Bay's DVD release had gone out of print and become a rarity, and fans started online petitions for a re-release.
+In 1988, the film was re-released on VHS in North America by Virgin Vision in tandem with the in-name-only sequel Hello Mary Lou: Prom Night II, which Virgin handled through a separate deal with that film's then-distributor The Samuel Goldwyn Company.
+The film received VHS reissues from two different distributors in 1997: One by Anchor Bay Entertainment (available in both standard and widescreen collector's editions), and another by New Line Home Entertainment.
+The same year, Elite Entertainment issued a new LaserDisc edition.

+Prom Night was first released on DVD by Anchor Bay Entertainment on February 18, 1998, with a re-mastered widescreen transfer.
+By 2000, Anchor Bay's DVD release had gone out of print and become a rarity, prompting fans to start online petitions for a re-release.
+In 2004, Platinum Disc Corporation released a full frame DVD sourced from a video transfer, licensed by Alliance Atlantis.
+In October 2007, Echo Bridge Entertainment released a third North American DVD release.
+The film was reissued by Echo Bridge Entertainment several times on DVD in multi-film sets alongside other unrelated horror titles, as well as the film's three sequels: Hello Mary Lou: Prom Night II (1987), Prom Night III: The Last Kiss (1990), and Prom Night IV: Deliver Us from Evil (1991).

-On September 9, 2014, the film was released on Blu-ray and DVD by Synapse Films, featuring a restored print from the original film negatives, as well as featuring a documentary as well as outtakes, original promotional material, and deleted scenes from the network television cut as bonus material.
+On September 9, 2014, the film was released on Blu-ray and DVD by Synapse Films, featuring a restored print from the original film negatives, as well as a documentary, outtakes, original promotional material, and deleted scenes from the network TV cut as bonus material.
+The British distributor 101 Films released a Blu-ray edition in the United Kingdom on December 2, 2019, featuring newly-commissioned extras, including an interview with director Paul Lynch.

+In January 2026, Synapse Films announced a forthcoming 4K UHD Blu-ray release featuring a new Dolby Vision remaster with Dolby Atmos audio.